Trisomy 18 is a geneitc disorder due to an

 Survivors

-The children who survive beyond a year will face many challenges such as growth and development delays.
-As they grow up they have to get routine follow-up checkups, such as:
+face many challenges such as growth and development delays.
+As they grow up they have to get routine follow-up checkups, such

 Routine child care/anticipatory guidance: